Here’s what you don’t need.

 “Good artists copy, great artists steal.”

-While we’re all for originality, as you begin developing your holiday strategy — particularly your offer and creative — take inspiration from macro-trends and see how you can apply them to your own brand.
+While we’re all for originality, as you begin your holiday strategy, take inspiration from macro-trends and see how you can apply them.

-Do so by conducting competitive and inspirational research on offers from last year in at least two waves: preliminary and final.
+Do so by conducting competitive and inspirational research on offers from last year in two waves: preliminary and final.

 If you haven’t filled out our budget template yet, do that prior to any increased spend.
 Then, to finalize your offer, fill out the holiday fuel profit template.